rrodriguezsunol/tennis-matches-service/README.md

 * This service assumes that there's a API Gateway - Security duo that populates a *user profile info* header from the access token header provided by the client, be it web or mobile app.
 For the purposes of this exercise and in order to keep things simple, **User-Id** acts as the user profile info header.
-* The `purchaseStatus` query param is an enumeration of values.
-This allows for a more flexible param that can be used to retrieve not only a customer's purchased matches but also list the ones that are available for purchase, or the entire set (purchased and non-purchased).
 * The column `tennis_match.start_date_time` is a timestamp without timezone.
 All the dates stored are assumed to be in UTC time.

+## Improvements

+* Implement a more sophisticated `summary` with the time, as suggested in the exercise.
+* Create an entity called `Player`, rather than having `playerA` and `playerB` as simple Strings.
+* Create a `Customer` entity.
+* A `purchaseStatus` query param that can be used to retrieve not only a customer's purchased matches but also list the ones that are available for purchase, or the entire set (purchased and non-purchased).